 General and administrative expenses consist primarily of compensation for general management, accounting and finance, human resources, information systems and investor relations functions and for legal, consulting and accounting fees of the Company.
-The \$2,037 decrease over the prior year's three-month period and the \$3,136 decrease over the prior year's six-month period were primarily due to a reduction in legal fees as a result of the settlement of the litigation against AMS, Agilent, and Avago Technologies.
-Other factors include a one-time lease termination expense of \$500 for the reduction of space in the Petaluma facility and the costs associated with moving portions of the operations to San Jose.
+Expenses decreased \$2,125 to \$938 for the three months ended December 31, 2007 from \$3,063 for the same period last year.
+Expenses decreased \$5,261 to \$3,589 for the nine months ended December 31, 2007 from \$8,850 for the same period last year.
+These decreases were primarily due to a reduction in legal fees as a result of the settlement of the litigation against AMS, Agilent and Avago Technologies.